Elin-Modding-Resources/Elin.Docs/articles/3_Making a Mod - A generalist walkthrough/Part_2_new_items.md

 ## Choosing a sprite

 Awesome, our new little item is now defined, you may notice that I've put `genetic_table` on the factory column, that just in anticipation for our next item, for now we can test out our item using the console.
-Moving on, before we proceed to import our sheet into the game let's go over the `_idRenderData` and `tiles`, the way i have them filled now (obj_S EQ 1030) translates to `objS_1030` on the spreadsheet(Let's ignore the EQ fow now, i'll explain in it in a bit), and it is obviously the sprite of a gun, but how did i found that you may be asking, well that's simple enough, let's go into the game, load any save and follow this steps:
+Moving on, before we proceed to import our sheet into the game let's go over the `_idRenderData` and `tiles`, the way i have them filled now (obj_S EQ 1030) translates to `objS_1030` on the spritesheet(Let's ignore the EQ fow now, i'll explain in it in a bit), and it is obviously the sprite of a gun, but how did i found that you may be asking, well that's simple enough, let's go into the game, load any save and follow this steps:
 <br> `Esc > tools > Texture Viewer`

 ![](./Assets/textureviewer.png)